defog-ai/defog-python/README.md

     }
 )

-# generate a schema of your postgres DB
+# generate a schema of your selected postgres tables
 # feel free to make changes to the google sheet url generated
 gsheets_url = defog.generate_postgres_schema(tables=['your_table_name_1', 'your_table_name_2'])